Accidents and the United States Postal Service: Facts and FAQs

 The process is complicated and involves a different set of rules.
 Failure to adhere to this specific process could result in your claim being permanently barred which means that you would not receive the financial compensation you are entitled to.
-Additionally, a person who chooses to represent themselves should remember that a judge will hold them to the same standard that they would as an attorney.
+Additionally, a person who chooses to represent themselves and files their own complaint should remember that a judge will hold them to the same standard that they would as an attorney.
 They will not be offered any breaks for important or dispositive deadlines.

 While the Federal Tort Claims Act extends to all federal employees, the most common example are those that involve the United States Postal Service and its mail trucks for the simple reason that they are on our roads just about every single day.
 Postal workers spend large parts of their work day driving all around the communities they are assigned to.

 The process of starting, negotiating, and finalizing a claim with the United States Postal Service is a difficult, complicated, and confusing procedure.
 An error or mistake may result in you receiving nothing for your injuries.
 In order to ensure that deadlines and requirements are met and satisfied, contact one of the attorneys at the Kryder Law Group to further discuss the details of your personal injury case.

 What happens if a mail truck hits me?